Ai33L/climt-heatwaves/Model/README.md

-# Project log

-## Model
+# Model

- A baseline model was designed on CliMT.
+The baseline model was designed on CliMT.
 The fork of CliMT used can be found at <https://github.com/Ai33L/climt/tree/heatwave_sampling>

 ### Model description